-An Art Deco Period portrait painting of an attractive young lady as the Egyptian Queen Cleopatra, casually resting on a stepped platform couch looking at a peacock that is standing by her side and who’s long flowing tail reaches the floor near a vase filled with flowers.
+This is an Art Deco Period portrait painting of an attractive young lady as the Egyptian Queen, casually resting on a stepped platform couch looking at a peacock that is standing by her side and who’s long flowing tail reaches the floor near a vase filled with flowers.

 In the background lit by the moonlight we can see a grand palace through the trees illuminated in a bluish green light completing the magic and fantasy feel of the artwork,